-This document describes the theoretical basis of the algorithms used cycle 1 of the CCI+ Vegetation Parameters project (ID1).
-For the retrieval from existing datasets of gridded TOC reflectance, two retrieval algorithms are used in this cycle.
-These are the OptiAlbedo albedo retrieval algorithm, which feeds into TIP (Two-stream-Inversion-Package) for the retrieval of fAPAR and effective LAI, and the innovative OptiSAIL which retrieves LAI and fAPAR together with other parameters directly from TOC reflectances.
-Both algorithmic chains are using the same interface for accessing the multisensor, multi-band, multi-angular data for the retrievals.
+This document updates the theoretical basis of the algorithms (ATBD-V1.1) used in cycle 1 of the CCI+ Vegetation Parameters project (ID1) for the production of the CRDP-1 with processor version OptiSAILr37088M.
+The alternative algorithm, notably the processor versions OptiAlbedo-r37028 and TIP V1.3r37030, are described as well.
+The OptiAlbedo albedo retrieval algorithm feeds into TIP (Twostream-Inversion-Package) for the retrieval of fAPAR and effective LAI.
+The selected innovative OptiSAIL algorithm retrieves LAI and fAPAR together with other parameters directly from TOC reflectances.
+Because OptiSAIL includes 1-D radiative transfer model and does not account for horizontal sub-pixel heterogeneity, the LAI is an effective LAI that does not account for possible vegetation structure dependent effects of clumping.
+Both algorithmic chains use the same interface for accessing multi-sensor, multi-band, multi-angular data for the retrievals.